 The SHRW Implementation Team will continue coordination with other governmental units.
 This cooperation and coordination occur at the local, state, federal, international and or tribal level.
 At the state/federal level, coordination between the Partnership and agencies such as BWSR, US Army Corps of Engineers (USACE), DNR, MDH, and the MPCA occur through legislative and permit requirements.
 Local coordination between the Partnership and comparable units of government such as municipalities, city councils, township boards, county boards, and the SHRWD board are a practical necessity to facilitate watershed-wide activities.
 Examples of collaborative programs in the watershed include EQIP (NRCS), CRP (FSA), Minnesota Agriculture Water Quality Certification (MDA), Wellhead Protection for city DWSMAS (MRWA and MDH), and WRAPS (MPCA).
-Collaborations would be subject to Tribal Council approval.
+Collaboration with Tribal Nations can occur on projects, monitoring, and outreach.
+Any potential project collaborations would be subject to Tribal Council approval.
 The SHRW Implementation Team may also collaborate with MNDOT and other transportation authorities on water quality enhancements during road projects.